swelltrain/rlocu/README.md

 Right now the only functionality covered is Venue Search to search for venues, and Venue Details which gets you menus, etc.
 Everything is under the Rlocu namespace.

-Venue Search
+## Venue Search
-Pass a hash of params to Rlocu::VenueSearch.query() Returns an array of venues (Rlocu::Venue)
+Pass a hash of params to Rlocu::VenueSearch.query()

+Returns an array of venues (Rlocu::Venue)

 Or you can pass it a block to iterate through the venues:

     Rlocu::VenueSearch.query(postal_code: '90278', cuisine: 'Thai') do |v|
       puts v.name
     end

-Venue Details
+## Venue Details
-You can pass an array of up to 5 venues to Rlocu::VenueDetails() Returns an array of Rlocu::Venues with the detail data (th venue search and detail search have overlapping attributes).
+You can pass an array of up to 5 Venues to Rlocu::VenueDetails()

+Returns an array of Rlocu::Venues with the detail data (the venue search and detail search have overlapping attributes).

 Or you can pass it a block to iterate through the venues:

+    # get 25 venues in zip code 90278
+    venues = VenueSearch.query(postal_code: '90278')

-    Rlocu::VenueDetails.query(array_of_venues) do |v|
+    Rlocu::VenueDetails.query(venues[0..4]) do |v|
       puts v.twitter_id
     end